luke-chugh/Face-Mask-Detector-WebApp/README.md

 # Face Mask Detector WebApp: [[WebApp link]](https://share.streamlit.io/luke-chugh/face-mask-detector-webapp/main/app.py)

  **MobileNet-V2** was implemented to classify images as belonging to **Mask** or **WithoutMask** categories which resulted in 99.2% accuracy.
-Then **Caffe Model** was implemented to detect all the faces and finally **CV2** library was used to label each of these frames with their respective class labels + confidence/probability.
+Then **Caffe Model** was implemented to detect all the faces in each image and finally **CV2** library was used to label each of these frames with their respective class labels + confidence/probability.
 The dataset can be found [here](https://www.kaggle.com/datasets/ashishjangra27/face-mask-12k-images-dataset).

 # Below is the screenshot of my web app: